SAP/credential-digger/README.md

 Credential Digger leverages machine learning models to filter false positives, especially in the identification of passwords:

-- Path Model: Identify the test files, documentation, or example files containing fake credentials (e.g., unit tests)
+- Path Model: A lot of fake credentials reside in example files such as documentation, examples or test files, since it is very common for developers to provide test code for their projects.
+The Path Model analyzes the path of each discovery and classifies it as false positive when needed.

 - Snippet Model: Identify the portion of code used to authenticate with passwords, and distinguish between real and dummy passwords.
+This model is composed of a pre-processing step (Extractor) and a classification step (Classifier).

 Download the binaries: